 - 1. With viscous gas flow through a leak, the leakage rate is proportional to the difference in the squares of the pressures acting across the leak.
 The VF is calculated at 21°C (70°F).
 (Eq.
 2) - 2.
 With viscous liquid flow through a leak, the leakage rate is proportional to the pressure difference.
-The VF is calculated at $21^{\circ}C$ (70°F).
+The VF is calculated at $21^{\circ}C$ ($70^{\circ}F$).
 (Eq.
 3) - 3.
 If other than helium tracer gas was used, a new VF will be calculated as a ratio of the tracer gas and working fluid (gas or liquid) viscosities. - 4.
 The conversion assumes laminar flow in the fluid leak path.
-Even though this is not always the physical case, making this assumption results in a conservative prediction of the leakage rate of the working fluid (gas or liquid) whether the flow of the helium (during leak testing) through the leak path and working fluid (gas or liquid while functioning on the ground or on orbit) is laminar, molecular, or in the transition region. - 5.
-If the system engineers have a concern about the conservatism introduced by this approach, they may use a physics-based approach to conversion between the tracer gas and working fluid (gas or liquid) where the flow regime type (laminar, molecular, or transition) is determined for the test fluid and the working fluid and the appropriate conversions are made. - 6.
-Conversion from measured helium leakage rate to water leakage rate for test articles that have hoses made of TeflonTM or similar material with high permeation rate for helium do not require a conversion factor provided that individual joints demonstrated not having any single-point leakage rate greater than 1.0×10-5 scc/sec (if tested via Method II (Accumulation)), and/or not having any single-point leakage above helium background in the test lab (if tested via Method XI (Joints technique), and/or not having any single-point leakage as evidenced by one or more bubbles formed by helium in the foam or liquid (if tested via Method XII (Foam/Liquid Application)).
+Even though this is not always the physical case, making this assumption results in a conservative prediction of the leakage rate of the working fluid (gas or liquid) whether the flow of the helium (during leak testing) through the leak path and working fluid (gas or liquid while functioning on the ground or on orbit) is laminar, molecular, or in the transition region.
+This assumption results in a linear trend which breaks down when the flow becomes transitional and/or molecular, but may still be relatively accurate to the first order.

+- 5. If the system engineers have a concern about the conservatism introduced by this approach, they may use a physics-based approach to convert between the tracer gas and working fluid (gas or liquid) where the flow regime type (laminar, molecular, or transition) is determined for the test fluid and the working fluid and the appropriate conversions are made. - 6.
+Conversion from measured helium leakage rate to water leakage rate for test articles that have hoses made of TeflonTM or similar material with high permeation rate for helium do not require a conversion factor provided that individual joints demonstrated not having any single-point leakage rate greater than 1.0×10-5 scc/sec (if tested via Method II [Accumulation]), and/or not having any single-point leakage above helium background in the test lab (if tested via Method XI [Joints technique], and/or not having any single-point leakage as evidenced by one or more bubbles formed by helium in the foam or liquid [if tested via Method XII (Foam/Liquid Application]).